Climate and environmental downside of vineyards

-I just the read the final installment of the NV Grapegrowers report titled "Climate benefits of ag land" (Dec.
+I just the read the final installment of the Napa Valley Grapegrowers report titled “Climate benefits of ag land” (Dec.
 14).

-It is unfortunate the article only presented one side of the story and that the newspaper or the growers were not able to talk about the downside of vineyards in the Napa Valley.
+It is unfortunate the article presented only one side of the story and that the newspaper or the growers were not able to talk about the downside of vineyards in the Napa Valley.
 Certainly the most significant benefit to vineyards is to limit and restrict urban sprawl.
-Anyone that has lived in northern California over the last 40 years can see the negative impacts of urban sprawl.
+Anyone who has lived in Northern California over the last 40 years can see the negative impacts of urban sprawl.

 The article talks up the air quality, carbon sequestration, and watershed benefits of vineyards.
 However, woodlands and grasslands provide these same benefits without the negative impacts of vineyards of which there are many.

-If you live reasonably proximate to a vineyard, your air quality and likely your water quality is impacted.
+If you live reasonably proximate to a vineyard, your air quality, and likely your water quality, are impacted.
 Vineyards use tremendous amounts of fertilizers, soil amendments, pesticides, and herbicides.
-Much of what is applied to the vineyards drifts into the air; we breath it.
+Much of what is applied to the vineyards drifts into the air; we breathe it.
 I regularly experience the impacts of night-time sulfur dusting and the subsequent off gassing as the weather warms after each application.
 Sulfur is the easiest to detect due to its smell.

 Cultivation places significant fine particulate matters into the air; we breath it.
 Our houses, outdoor furniture, cars, and solar panels end up covered by dust resulting from cultivation.
 Just look at the air as a vineyard is cultivated (tilled).